MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-aws.md

 ## Step 2 - Create an Amazon S3 bucket

 Amazon Simple Storage Service (S3) is an AWS offering for collecting, storing and analyzing data.
-S3 buckets are a convenient way to host UWP app packages and web pages for distribution.
+S3 buckets are a convenient way to host Windows 10 app packages and web pages for distribution.

 After logging in to AWS with your credentials, under `Services` find `S3`.

 Select **Create bucket**, and enter a **Bucket name** for your website.
 Follow the dialog prompts for setting properties and permissions.
-To ensure that your UWP app can be distributed from your website, enable **Read** and **Write** permissions for your bucket and select **Grant public read access to this bucket**.
+To ensure that your Windows 10 app can be distributed from your website, enable **Read** and **Write** permissions for your bucket and select **Grant public read access to this bucket**.

 ![Set permissions on Amazon S3 bucket](images/aws-permissions.png)

 Review the summary to make sure the selected options are reflected.
 Click **Create bucket** to finish this step.

-## Step 3 - Upload UWP app package and web pages to an S3 bucket
+## Step 3 - Upload Windows 10 app package and web pages to an S3 bucket

 One you have created an Amazon S3 bucket, you will be able to see it in your Amazon S3 view.
 Here's an example of what our demo bucket looks like: